rx2130/alfred-safari-history-search/README.md

 Note for MacOS 10.14 Mojave users
 ---------------------------------
-If you got the `unable to open database file` error, go to `System Preferences > Security & Privacy > Full Disk Access` and give `Alfred 3.app` permission to access Safari data :)
+If you got the `unable to open database file` error, go to `System Preferences > Security & Privacy > Privacy > Full Disk Access` and give `Alfred 3.app` permission to access Safari data :)

 Download
 --------